I'm a pre-doctoral clinical psychology intern at Harvard University/McLean Hospital.

 After graduating with a B.S. in Cognitive & Brain Sciences from Tufts University, I joined the Stanford Social Neuroscience Lab led by Professor Jamil Zaki to study the neural foundations of empathy.
+Under the mentorship of Professor Jamie Hanson at the University of Pittsburgh, my graduate research investigates how early childhood experiences influence the development of externalizing behaviors (e.g., conduct problems, irritability) and socioemotional functioning (e.g., empathy, emotion dysregulation).

 projects